pamapa/python-fritzbox/README.md

 git clone https://github.com/pamapa/python-fritzbox.git
 cd python-fritzbox

-# install in files under at /usr/local/lib/python2.7/dist-packages/
+# install the files at /usr/local/lib/python2.7/dist-packages/
 #  and script links at /usr/local/bin
 python setup.py install

 # Fritz!Box is using its own signed certificate.
 The certificate is used to verify the